PurnabrataPanja/Spam_Classifier/README.md

 ## Project Overview

 This project is a simple yet effective spam classifier that uses the Naive Bayes algorithm for classification.
 It can classify individual messages.
-The app also provides model performance evaluation tools, such as confusion matrix visualization and classification reports.
+The Interactive Python Notebook also provides model performance evaluation tools, such as confusion matrix visualization and classification reports.

 ## Features